jack0z/weight-tracker/README.md

 # Weight Tracker

-A simple yet powerful weight tracking application built with React and ApexCharts.
+A powerful weight tracking application built with React and ApexCharts.
 Track your weight over time, visualize trends, and forecast future progress.
+Now with MongoDB integration for cloud storage!

 ## Features